Professor Phaik Yeong Cheah

 Bioethics & Engagement

-Dr Phaik Yeong Cheah, an Associate Professor of University of Oxford, is based in Bangkok at the MORU Tropical Health Network.
-She is the founder and current head of Bioethics and Engagement at MORU.
+Professor Phaik Yeong Cheah, is a Professor of Global Health and bioethicist at the University of Oxford.
+She is the founder and current head of Bioethics and Engagement at the Mahidol Oxford Tropical Medicine Research Unit (MORU).
 Phaik Yeong was the head of MORU’s Clinical Trials Support Group for seven years.
 Before moving to MORU, Bangkok in 2007, she worked in the Clinical Trials & Research Governance office at Oxford.

 She currently manages MORU’s community and public engagement programme that aims to ensure that MORU’s research is ethical, and responsive, and that its potential health impact is maximized.
 With colleagues at MORU, she has initiated many engagement activities in Southeast Asia, such as establishing public and community advisory groups (e.g. Tak Province Community Ethics Advisory Board in 2009), science theatre programmes, and science cafes in Thailand, Myanmar, Cambodia and Laos.
 A project she led, “Village Drama Against Malaria” won the 2019 University of Oxford Vice Chancellor’s Choice Award for Public Engagement.